st3w4r/blog/content/days/ml.md

 Questions:

-- What does freeze and unfreeze
+- What does freeze and unfreeze?
-- What's a kernel
+- What's a kernel?
-- What's a sequential model
+- What's a sequential model?
-- What each layer does
+- What does each layer do?

 ## [2020-03-19]({{< ref "/days/ml#2020-03-19" >}}) {#2020-03-19}